My Ultimate Reading List

 Design Patterns: Elements of Reusable Object-Oriented Software (Gamma et al.)

-- Not a particularly fun book IMO, and a little old, but still applicable.
+- Not particularly fun, and a little old, but still the OG source for code design patterns.

 -